Quarkal-AI/simpliml/README.md

   - Manages load balancing and scaling for inference tasks.
   - Provides APIs for real-time inference and batch processing.

-Follow the [README.md](/inference-gateway/README.md) in the `inference-gateway` directory for detailed setup instructions from source.
+Follow the [README.md](/inference-gateway/README.md) in the `inference-gateway` directory for detailed setup instructions from the source.

 ## 🌐 SimpliML (SaaS)

-For users looking for a managed solution, SimpliML Manager offers a Managed SaaS version.
-With managed version, you can:
+For users looking for a managed solution, SimpliML offers a Managed SaaS version.
+With the managed version, you can:

 - Access a fully managed infrastructure without the need to handle Kubernetes or cloud configurations.
 - Enjoy automated scaling, monitoring, and maintenance.
 - Benefit from premium support and advanced features exclusive to the SaaS offering.

-Learn more and sign up to SimpliML [here](https://simpliml.com).
+Learn more and sign up for SimpliML [here](https://simpliml.com).

 ## ☁️ Multi-Cloud Support
 SimpliML is designed to support multi-cloud deployments using Kubernetes.
-Kubernetes provides the necessary orchestration and scaling capabilities, allowing you to deploy SimpliML across various cloud providers seamlessly.
+Kubernetes provides the necessary orchestration and scaling capabilities, allowing you to seamlessly deploy SimpliML across various cloud providers.
 Whether you're using AWS, Google Cloud Platform (GCP), Azure, or any other cloud service, SimpliML's infrastructure can be easily configured to suit your needs.

 ## 📚 Documentation